qmk/qmk_firmware/docs/feature_rgblight.md

 ### Example Usage to Reduce Memory Footprint
   1. Remove `RGBLIGHT_ANIMATIONS` from `config.h`.
-  1. selectively add the animations you want to enable.
-This would enable 2 animations and save about 4K.
+  1. Selectively add the animations you want to enable.
+The following would enable two animations and save about 4KiB:

 ```diff
  #undef RGBLED_NUM